EGroupware/EGroupware-chatbot-MCP/README.md

 - "Create a new contact for John Doe"
 - "Schedule a meeting tomorrow at 2 PM"
 - "Create a task for the marketing team"
-- "What's our company policy on remote work?"
+- "What is EGroupware's mission?"

 ## Development